BinaryRepublic/triangl-auth-service/README.md

 ## IP white-listing

 To further mitigate the risk of breaching authentication of publicly exposed endpoints, I tried to restrict access based on source IP address.
-Here is an overview of endpoints that can be restricted:
+Here is an overview of endpoints that are restricted:

 | **endpoint**                                      | **restricted audience**                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |